nnance/ai-code-assist/README.md

 <img src="examples/explain.png" alt="Refactoring selected code using chatGPT"/>

-(TODO) To insert a code snippet from the AI's response into the editor, simply click on the code block in the panel.
+To insert a code snippet from the AI's response into the editor, simply click on the code block in the panel.
 The code will be automatically inserted at the cursor position in the active editor.

 You can select some code in the editor, right click on it and choose one of the following from the context menu: